Midhun-Tangella-BY/github-slideshow/_posts/0000-01-02-Midhun-Tangella-BY.md

 layout: slide
 title: "Welcome to Midhun's slide!"
 ---
-This is my second slide
+This is my second slide :tada!
 Use the left arrow to go back!